alexaburchak/HMMProfiler/README.md

 # DNA and AA Analysis Pipeline

 ## Overview
 This pipeline processes DNA and amino acid (AA) sequences from FASTQ files.
 It performs quality filtering, translation, HMMER searches, and clustering analysis.
-The pipeline supports separate workflows for DNA and AA data, ensuring reproducibility and clarity in bioinformatics workflows.
+The pipeline supports separate workflows for DNA and AA data.

 ## Prerequisites
 Ensure the following dependencies are installed: